 In 2021 the United Nations selected the Fashion Detox Challenge as a ‘Best Practice’ for the Sustainable Development Goals.

 This 10-week public challenge was set up by Dr. Emma Kidd as part of her research into Transitions in Clothing Consumption and after witnessing first-hand, as a fashion designer in South East Asia, the social and environmental impacts of fast fashion.
 The video below summarises her journey.

 The Fashion Detox Challenge invites people who usually buy clothing often to stop buying clothes for 10 weeks and to reflect on this process online in a private forum on our website, where they post weekly ‘Detox Diaries’.

-Through engaging with this challenge, people are offered a rare opportunity to stop and gain a new perspective on their relationship with clothing and shopping for clothes.
-Participating in the challenge interrupts the flow of automatic thoughts and behaviours relating to clothing consumption, which then gives the consumer access to new, more sustainable long-term choices.
+Through engaging with this challenge, people are offered a rare opportunity to stop and gain a new perspective on their relationship with clothing, shopping and spending money.
+Participating in the challenge interrupts the flow of automatic thoughts and behaviours relating to consumption, which gives the person access to new, more sustainable long-term choices.

 No existing knowledge or awareness of sustainability is necessary, which means that the challenge is inclusive and easily accessible.

 In 2020 Emma’s research on the Fashion Detox Challenge won the Best Research in Sustainability Award at the Global Fashion Conference.
 Read the conference paper with key findings from the research here.